by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 They also contain Omega-3 and Omega-6 fatty acids.

-If you want to dehydrate frozen strawberries, allow them to partially thaw so that it's easier to slices them, and allow their juices to drain in a sieve in a bowl or in the kitchen sink.
+If you want to dehydrate frozen strawberries, allow them to partially thaw so that it's easier to slice them, and allow their juices to drain in a sieve in a bowl or in the kitchen sink.

 Then simply follow the steps below!

-Let's get busy learning how to dehydrate strawberries!
+Let's get busy dehydrating strawberries!

 If using frozen strawberries, slice them when partially thawed—then go to step 2.